FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentinitializeoptions.md

 Please note that this option is currently in an early stage of development.
 Therefore the API is unstable and not ready for public consumption.

-The identifier of the payment provider providing the payment method.
-This option is only required if the provider offers multiple payment options. i.e.: Adyen and Klarna.

 ___